Rouhani says Iran to continue oil exports and resist U.S. economic war

 The EU wanted to have the SPV set up by this month, but no country has offered to host it, six diplomats told Reuters last week.

 “We expect EU to implement the SPV as soon as possible,” Qasemi said.
-“Iran adheres to its commitments as long as other signatories honour theirs.”
+“Iran adheres to its commitments as long as other signatories honor theirs.”

+Iran’s deputy Oil Minister Amirhossein Zamaninia said “France might host the SPV”, the semi-official Fars news agency reported on Monday.

+The French Foreign Ministry declined to comment.
+The Finance Ministry has said that all options are on the table for the SPV and that no decisions had been taken.

+Washington has warned that European banks and firms who engage in the SPV will be at risk from the reimposed U.S. sanctions.

-Writing by Parisa Hafezi; editing by Kevin Liffey
+Additional reporting by John Irish and Leigh Thomas in PARIS; Writing by Parisa Hafezi; Editing by Kevin Liffey and Raissa Kasolowsky